 Alphabet Mystery by Audrey Wood

 The lower case letters must find the missing “x” while thwarting the villainous capital letter “M” in this introduction to the mystery genre.
 My kids begged to read this picture book over and over again.
-(It’s allso on: Favorite Alphabet Books for Kids.)

 The Deductive Detective by Brian Rock, illustrated by Sherry Rogers

 This entertaining picture book incorporates math with the mystery genre.
 Detective Duck needs to use his deductive reasoning to figure out which of the twelve animal bakers stole the cake from the cake contest.
 He follows the clues, subtracting each suspect as he rules them out.
 Until only the culprit is left…

 Help the little girl and her dog search for the missing kitty.
 The girl shares clues with numbers and colors and you get a peek through in the cutouts.
 For example, “Mister Kitty has two green eyes.
 Do you see two green eyes?”
 When you turn the page — it’s two green crocodiles.
 When she counts down to one, she finds Mister Kitty.
 (Who is actually a big lion.)

 7 Ate 9: The Untold Story by Tara Lazar, illustrated by Ross MacDonald

 Time Flies Down to the Last Minute by Tara Lazar, illustrated by Ross MacDonald